How To Deal With Imposter Syndrome As An Artist

 Worse!
 You feel that your art is just a bad copy of some other artists you follow!
 That you’re a fake, and if you ever had any proper success, it was just pure luck.

 If so, then chances are this terrible bug is biting you.
-Imposter syndrome is a feeling of self-doubt and insecurity.
+Imposter syndrome is a feeling of doubt in your skills and insecurity.

 Even though we’re successful and working hard toward our objectives, we still feel that we’re not.

-Even though this can happen to any person in any field, it can be felt especially among artists, writers, and other creative fields.
+Even though this can happen to anyone in any field, it can be felt especially among artists, writers, and other creative fields.

-We often need to feel inspired to create something new, and somedays, we’ll just wake up and feel like our art is terrible.
+We often need to feel inspired to create something new; some days, we’ll just wake up and feel like our art is terrible.

 cartoon drawing of an artist dealing with self doubt and negative thoughts